rouskinlab/dreem/docs/source/dreem/installation.rst

 ..
+    commented that out @Scott because I don't understand why not just giving docker the path to the data folder is not enough.
     **Once done installing and building the image, a container can now be made from that image, in which the analysis can be done:**
         1. First move all the data files that are necessary for the type of analysis that will be done.
 In most simple cases this will be three files: two fastq files which contains the paired-end reads, and one fasta which contains all the reference sequences.